 16. Limitation on advertisement

-A person shall not, in relation to any land for sale, advertise that the land may be put to a specified use if that use of the land would be contrary to any town planning scheme, or any by-law relating to town planning, in force under the Town Planning and Development Act 1928 or contrary to any local law in force under the Local Government Act 1995.
+A person shall not, in relation to any land for sale, advertise that the land may be put to a specified use if that use of the land would be contrary to any local planning scheme, or any local law relating to planning, in force under the Planning and Development Act 2005 or contrary to any local law in force under the Local Government Act 1995.

 Penalty: $200.

 [Section 16 amended by No. 14 of 1996 s.
-4.]
+4; No. 38 of 2005 s.
+15.]

 17. Misrepresentation concerning public amenity